ietf-wg-cellar/ebml-specification/specification.markdown

 - Invalid Element Data Size values (e.g. extending the length of the EBML Element beyond the scope of the Parent Element; possibly triggering access-out-of-bounds issues).
 - Very high lengths in order to force out-of-memory situations resulting in a denial of service, access-out-of-bounds issues etc.
-- Missing EBML Elements that are mandatory in a Master Element and have no declared default value, making the semantic invalid at that Master Element level.
+- Missing EBML Elements that are mandatory in a Master Element and have no declared default value, making the semantics invalid at that Master Element level.
 - Usage of invalid UTF-8 encoding in EBML Elements of UTF-8 type (e.g. in order to trigger access-out-of-bounds or buffer overflow issues).
 - Usage of invalid data in EBML Elements with a date type, triggering bogus date accesses.
 - The CRC-32 Element (see (#crc-32-element)) of a Master Element doesn't match the rest of the content of that Master Element.

 Side channel attacks could exploit:

-- The semantic equivalence of the same string stored in a String Element or UTF-8 Element with and without zero-bit padding, making comparison at the semantic level invalid.
+- The semantic equivalence of the same string stored in a String Element or UTF-8 Element with and without zero-bit padding, making comparison at the semantics level invalid.
-- The semantic equivalence of VINT\_DATA within Element Data Size with two different lengths due to left-padding zero bits, making comparison at the semantic level invalid.
+- The semantic equivalence of VINT\_DATA within Element Data Size with two different lengths due to left-padding zero bits, making comparison at the semantics level invalid.
 - Data contained within a Master Element which is not itself part of a Child Element can trigger incorrect parsing behavior in EBML Readers.
 - Extraneous copies of Identically Recurring Element, making parsing unnecessarily slow to the point of not being usable.
 - Copies of Identically Recurring Element within a Parent Element that contain invalid CRC-32 Elements.
 EBML Readers not checking the CRC-32 might use the version of the element with mismatching CRC-32.